Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Specifically, the support for AFC means each Wi-Fi 7 broadcaster can use more broadcasting power and better flexible antenna designs.
 How much more?
 That depends.

-But it's estimated that AFC can bring the broadcasting power up to 36 dBm (from the current 30 dBm max) or 4 watts (from 1 wat).
-The goal of AFC, at least initially, is to bring the 6GHz band's range to be comparable with the 5GHz band -- about 25% more.
+However, it’s estimated that AFC can increase the broadcasting power to 36 dBm (from the current 30 dBm limit) or 4 watts (from 1 wat).
+The goal of AFC is to make the range of the 6GHz band comparable to that of the 5GHz bandโabout 25% more.

 A crude AFC analogy